Search

 Our graduates include: Director of Medical Physics and Clinical Engineering, Heads of Non-Ionising and Ionising Radiation, Head of Radiation Protection, Clinical Scientists and Healthcare Scientist Practitioners, as well as research scientists.

-The application of physics to the treatment and diagnosis of medical conditions is a rapidly expanding and exciting field of study, vitally important to the detection and treatment of many medical conditions and diseases.
+Using physics to diagnose and treat medical conditions is a rapidly expanding and exciting field of study, vitally important to supporting people’s health.

 Accreditations